The Dark Pictures Anthology: The Devil in Me: Release

-The Devil in Me was first revealed in a post-credits teaser trailer at the end of House of Ashes (2021), which was released on 22 October 2021.
-A story trailer premiered on 7 July 2022, with a character trailer released on 4 November.
-Preceded by a hands-on preview, The Devil in Me was released on 18 November 2022 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows.
-The Animatronic Collector's edition of the game was released exclusively through the Bandai Namco Store, and included a copy of the game, a collector's box, and an 11-centimeter tall animatronic bust, among other items.
-A trailer for the next game in the anthology, Directive 8020 was featured at the end of The Devil in Me.
+Supermassive first revealed The Devil in Me in a post-credits teaser trailer at the end of House of Ashes, which was released on 22 October 2021.
+A story trailer premiered on 7 July 2022, followed by a character trailer in early November.
+Following a hands-on preview period, Bandai Namco Entertainment released the game on 18 November 2022 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows.
+An Animatronic Collector's Edition was available exclusively through the Bandai Namco Store and included a copy of the game, a collector's box, and an 11-centimetre-tall animatronic bust, among other items.
+A post-credits teaser trailer revealed the next instalment in the series, Directive 8020, which was released on 12 May 2026.
+During its launch week in the United Kingdom, The Devil in Me debuted at number 16 on the all-formats boxed charts, experiencing slightly higher physical launch sales than House of Ashes.